-Aim: To develop competency in dance.
+Respond to music using travel, stretch, twist, turn, jump Change the dynamics in a dance using speed, shape, size, level, direction Aim: To develop competency in dance.
 To use performance to demonstrate their skills.
 To understand the importance of working creatively and a healthy active lifestyle.
-Change the dynamics in a dance using speed, shape, size, level, direction Aim: To develop competency in dance.
-To use performance to demonstrate their skills.
-To understand the importance of working creatively and a healthy active lifestyle. the children to be able to stay safe, improve their swimming skills and enjoy the water.